Nico Hoerner Player Props: Cubs vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.42 team ERA ranks 18th across all MLB pitching staffs.
+- The Mets' 4.41 team ERA ranks 18th among all MLB pitching staffs.

-- Mets pitchers combine to surrender 136 total home runs at a rate of 1.2 per game (to rank 18th in baseball).

-- Carrasco makes the start for the Mets, his 17th of the season.
-He is 3-6 with a 6.60 ERA and 52 strikeouts through 76 1/3 innings pitched.
+- Peterson (3-7) gets the starting nod for the Mets in his 13th start of the season.
+He has a 5.65 ERA in 65 1/3 innings pitched, with 69 strikeouts.

-- In his most recent outing on Thursday against the Kansas City Royals, the righty threw six innings, giving up six earned runs while surrendering eight hits.
+- His last time out was on Friday against the Baltimore Orioles, when the lefty went three scoreless innings while giving up only one hit.

-- The 36-year-old has amassed a 6.60 ERA and 6.1 strikeouts per nine innings in 16 games this season, while giving up a batting average of .299 to opposing hitters.
+- In 18 games this season, the 27-year-old has put up a 5.65 ERA and 9.5 strikeouts per nine innings, while giving up a batting average of .300 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.